Our Team

 In addition to assisting physicians struggling with mental health and addiction problems, he enjoys helping learners with career development and established physicians find the best work-life balance.
 Originally from the United States, Dr. Novick now lives in the Greater Toronto Area with his husband and two kids.
 He is a proud member of the MTV Generation.

-Laura Mattila joined the OMA as the senior director for the Physician Health Program in 2020.
-Laura completed her master of arts degree from the University of Toronto with a specialization in sociology of health and mental health and has completed professional development through the Rotman School of Management and the Mental Health Commission of Canada.
-Laura has more than 10 years of experience in health-care leadership including at the Centre for Addiction and Mental Health and the Hospital for Sick Children in Toronto as well as at Sault Area Hospital in Sault Ste.
+Laura Mattila joined the OMA Physician Health Program in 2020.
+Laura has more than 15 years of experience in health-care leadership including at the Centre for Addiction and Mental Health and the Hospital for Sick Children in Toronto as well as at Sault Area Hospital in Sault Ste.
 Marie, Ont.
-Laura has held volunteer executive board of director positions in the non-profit sector in the areas of mental health and women’s employment.
+Laura has held volunteer executive board of director positions in the non-profit sector in the areas of community health & supportive housing, mental health, and women’s employment.
+Laura completed her Master of Arts degree from the University of Toronto with a specialization in Sociology of Health & Mental Health and a Master of Business Administration from Carleton University with a specialization in Management & Change.

 MSW, RSW